 What is coeliac disease?

 Coeliac disease is an autoimmune condition.
 This is where something triggers your body to mount an immune response against itself.
 In the case of coeliac disease, gluten is the trigger.
-Gluten is a protein found in wheat, barley and rye.
-Gluten itself is harmless and the majority of us can eat it without any issues.
-However, in about 1-in-100 people, gluten triggers the immune system to attack the lining of the small bowel causing inflammation.
+It’s this inflammation that causes the coeliac disease symptoms, so let’s go through some of the coeliac symptoms.

 Coeliac disease affects the gut lining